neuronumcybernetics/neuronum_browser/README.md

 ------------------

 ### **About the Neuronum Browser**
-An real-time E2E Browser built on the [Neuronum network](https://github.com/neuronumcybernetics/neuronum)
+An E2E Browser built on the [Neuronum network](https://github.com/neuronumcybernetics/neuronum)

 ### Requirements
 Python installed